 #3 – Skills Testing over Resumes – Toggl Hire

-With tools like Toggl Hire, candidates take a short 5-10 minute skills-based quiz, showing their practical knowledge and aptitude for the role their applying for.
-This removes any personal characteristics such as age, gender, race, or education, focusing purely on whether or not they can do the job!
+With tools like Toggl Hire, candidates can take a short 5-10 minutes skills-based quiz, showing their practical knowledge and aptitude for the role they’re applying for.

-You can find out more about how we do it by watching the 1-minute explainer video below.
+You can find out more about how we do it by watching this 1-minute explainer video below.